Results: Section Guide

 Last updated: 3/26/2026

-The Results section is only relevant to users that have successfully run Batch Configs in the Scenarios section.
+The Results section is only relevant to users who have successfully run Batch Configs in the Scenarios section.
 It therefore also requires the user workspace to be set up.

 The Results section enables summarisation and visualisation of output from HEM simulations successfully run in the Scenarios section, and stored in the output folder in the user workspace.
-Only Batch Configs with expected outputs can be selected from the Config dropdown.
+The Config dropdown lists saved Batch Configs.
+Metrics and graphs are available only when matching output files exist.

 View Config inputs

-Selecting a Batch Config from the Config dropdown will result in all permutations from that Config being displayed in the Inputs table.
+Selecting a Batch Config from the Config dropdown shows all permutations from that Config in the Inputs table.
 This table is horizontally scrollable, and the section is expandable, to show the parameter variations for each created scenario.

 Outputs by Wrapper

-Output files will depend on the model_wrappers and additional_outputs parameters set in the Batch Config for that specific model.
-Based on the model_wrappers:
+Output files depend on the model_wrappers and additional_outputs parameters set in the Batch Config for that specific model.

 Core